stripe/stripe-go/README.md

 ### Public Preview SDKs

-Stripe has features in the public preview phase that can be accessed via the beta version of this package.
+Stripe has features in the [public preview phase](https://docs.stripe.com/release-phases) that can be accessed via the beta version of this package.
-We would love for you to try these and share feedback with us before these features reach the stable phase.
+We would love for you to try these as we incrementally release new features and improve them based on your feedback.
-To install a beta version of stripe-go add the following `replace` directive to your `go.mod` file:
+To install the public preview SDK, add the following `replace` directive to your `go.mod` file:

 ```
 replace github.com/stripe/stripe-go/v82 =>  github.com/stripe/stripe-go/v82@beta
 ```

 > **Note**
-> There can be breaking changes between beta versions.
+> There can be breaking changes between two versions of the public preview SDKs without a bump in the major version.

-We highly recommend keeping an eye on when the preview feature you are interested in goes from preview to stable so that you can move from using a beta version of the SDK to the stable version.

-If your preview feature requires a `Stripe-Version` header to be sent, set the `stripe.APIVersion` field using the `stripe.AddBetaVersion` function to set it:
+If your preview feature requires a `Stripe-Version` header to be sent, set the `stripe.APIVersion` field using the `stripe.AddBetaVersion` function (available only in the public preview SDKs) to set it:

-> **Note**
-> The `APIVersion` can only be set in beta versions of the library.

 ```go
 stripe.AddBetaVersion("feature_beta", "v3")